AlbertMietus/MESS/spike-posts/BDD_TDD/startingWithBDD+TDD.rst

 This is valid for all levels: repeat running those ATSes.
 |BR|
 The practice implementation to create ATS for the various levels may depart.
-This will depends on the size of the product, so on “the depth of the V”; on the background & environment of the teams; on there (technical) capability; etc.
+This will depends on the size of the product, so on ‘the depth of the V’; on the background & environment of the teams; on there (technical) capability; etc.
 One may see other tools, other skills, and often other people that become responsible.

 Some like to introduce new, or more terms for each level or implementation-detail.
-I prefer to use the term ‘TDD’ generically, as the process is equivalent.
+I prefer to use the term TDD generically, as the process is equivalent.
 |BR|
 Remember: changing it in name only, does not improve the process.
 As long as you reach your goals, I can live with